On the Reeb spaces of definable maps: Quantitative Bounds

 is a $\tilde{\mathcal{P}}_p$-formula for some finite set $\tilde{\mathcal{P}}_p \subset \R[\overline{X}^0,\ldots,\overline{X}^{(p)},\overline{Z}]$ with $\card(\tilde{\mathcal{P}}_p)$ and the degrees of the polynomials in $\tilde{\mathcal{P}}_p$ being bounded singly exponentially.

 In order to prove the claim first observe that the cardinality of the set

-is bounded singly exponentially, once the number of polynomials in $\mathcal{Q}$, and their degrees are bounded singly exponentially (using Theorem~\ref{7:the:theorem1}).
+is bounded singly exponentially, once the number of polynomials in $\mathcal{Q}$, and their degrees are bounded singly exponentially (using Proposition~\ref{7:the:theorem1}).
 The fact that the number of polynomials in $\mathcal{Q}$ and their degrees are bounded singly exponentially follows from \eqref{eqn:Q}.
 Moreover, for similar reasons the cardinalities of the index sets $I_{\sigma, C}$ are also bounded singly exponentially.
-The claim now follows from Eqn. \eqref{eqn:Theta}. \hide{ Thus each of the formulas
+The claim now follows from Eqn. \eqref{eqn:Theta}.